 After the end of the “Golden Age” of the Upper Palaeolithic (Gravettian); during the maximum ice advance of the Last Glacial Maximum, North Western Europe was an ice desert and abandoned by human populations.
 Humans would not return the area for a period of several thousand years.
 After the LGM, recolonization of N/W-Europe started from Refugia in the South and maybe from Central- North Europe ( Thüringen/Poland/ Moravia).

-It has been widely accepted, that the North European Plain was recolonized after the LGM first by humans of the Magdalenian technocomplex coming from their Franco-Cantabrian refugia.
-However, their expansion towards the North may have been an episodic process, taking several thousands of years.
+It has been widely accepted, that the North European Plain was recolonized after the LGM first by humans of the Magdalenian technocomplex.
+However, their expansion may have been an episodic process, taking several thousands of years.
 Several explanatory “push” and “pull” scenario have been proposed for explanation of this scenario.

-During the late Magdalenian we find several modifications of the original Franco-Cantabrian toolset like the Long-blade Magdalenian in the Paris basin, the Creswellian in N/W-Europe, the Hamburgian, the“facies Cepoy-Marsagny”.
+During the late Magdalenian we find several modifications of the original toolset like the Long-blade Magdalenas in the Paris basin, the Creswellian in N/W-Europe, the Hamburgian, the“facies Cepoy-Marsagny”.